cube-js/cube/docs/Schema/pre-aggregations.md

 2. If your query is in fact a subset of dimensions and measures of Additive Rollup then it can be used to calculate such query without accessing raw data.
 More dimensions and measures you select to roll-up more queries you can cover with this particular Rollup.

+Rollup definitions can contain members from a single cube as well as from multiple cubes.
+In case of multiple cubes are involved, join query will be built according to standard rules of cubes joining.

 ### Rollup selection rules

 Rollup pre-aggregation defines a set of measures and dimensions used to construct the query for pre-aggregation table.